 Once I got that out of my system though, I got into some hard-core information hunting.
 I mean, we’re talking notebooks and jotting here.

-This is an investment in your crafting, maybe in your business, or your favorite hobby.
-And you want to make sure to do it right.
+Above all, this is an investment in your crafting, maybe in your business, or your favorite hobby.
+So I want to make sure you do it right.

 Cricut Maker vs. Cricut Maker 3

 So, here’s the meat and potatoes of it.
 If you want to make a decision between the Cricut Maker and the Cricut Maker 3, you need to know all there is to know about them both.
-Informed decisions require information.
+Likewise, informed decisions require information.